jhauris/linkding/docs/Options.md

 By default, the logout redirects to the login URL, which means the user will be automatically authenticated again.
 Instead, you might want to configure the logout URL of the auth proxy here.

+### `LD_FREEIPA_AUTH_SERVER`

+Values: `String` | Default = None

+Enables support for logging in using accounts from a FreeIPA server.
+[FreeIPA](https://www.freeipa.org/page/Main_Page) is an advanced machine and user management system, similar to Active Directory, but for linux.

+When a user authenticates using this method a user account will also be created in the linkding database, but a secret random password will be generated for them.
+This means that the user will not be able to login via Django username/password.

+The value for this option must be the FQDN for the IPA authorization server (for example: "auth.example.com").
+Several additional options are also available when using this auth methodology:
+- `LD_FREEIPA_AUTH_FAILOVER_SERVER` - The FQDN for the failover server, if any.
+Defaults to `None`.
+- `LD_FREEIPA_AUTH_SSL_VERIFY` - Path to the SSL certificate of the FreeIPA server if using a self-signed certificate.
+Defaults to `None`, which works if the server is using a known certificate authority.
+- `LD_FREEIPA_AUTH_SERVER_TIMEOUT` - Integer number of seconds to timeout on trying to authenticate the user.

+This functionallity uses the [django-freeip-auth](https://github.com/enervee/django-freeipa-auth) library, and there are addiotional options that can be overriden in custom.py.

 ### `LD_CSRF_TRUSTED_ORIGINS`

 Values: `String` | Default = None